Guide to Private Accommodation

-Your landlord must put your deposit in a tenancy deposit scheme for the duration of your tenancy.
-Your landlord must say which scheme your money is deposited in within 14 days of you handing the money to them.
+For assured shorthold tenancies in which you are required to pay a deposit, your landlord must put your deposit in a tenancy deposit scheme within 30 days of them taking the payment.
+Your landlord must say which scheme your money is deposited in and how your deposit is protected.
 Always ask for a receipt from the landlord.

 - This is a non-returnable amount of money which is used to reserve the accommodation until your contract begins.
 For example, if you booked a room for the start of the academic year before the summer, you may be asked to pay a retainer to hold the room over the summer.